 Refresh rate and its Importance to V-Sync

 After the graphics card renders a picture, it will store this picture in a specific location in the video memory.
-This position is the “buffer”, and the graphics card will render the next picture after storage.
+This position is the “buffer” where the graphics card will render the next picture after storage.

 What if the graphics card can produce 120 frames per second?
-Obviously, every 1/120 seconds a picture will be stored in the buffer, the next 1/120 seconds, the new picture will replace the previous one, and this process is that our devices are very familiar with the concept of “number of frames”.
+Obviously, every 1/120 seconds, a picture will be stored in the buffer, and in the next 1/120 seconds, the new picture will replace the previous one, this process is that our devices are very familiar with the concept of “number of frames”.

-So now the question; if the graphics card can produce 120 frames (ie 120 frames) per second, but the monitor can only read 60 frames (ie 60 Hz) per second, what will happen?
-The answer is: the picture is torn.
+So now the question: if the graphics card can produce 120 frames (i.e., 120 frames) per second, but the monitor can only read 60 frames (ie 60 Hz) per second, what will happen?
+The answer is: that the picture is torn.

 Analyzing Buffering